ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 ### Outbound Authentication & Authorization

-Ballerina HTTP client can be configured to send authentication and authorization information to the endpoint being invoked.
+The Ballerina HTTP client can be configured to send authentication and authorization information to the endpoint being invoked.
 Ballerina has built-in support for the following outbound authentication mechanisms, whereas it is possible to add custom mechanisms:

 - Basic authentication
 - JWT authentication